csswizardry/csswizardry.github.com/_posts/2020-04-22-real-world-effectiveness-of-brotli.md

 1. **use a pragmatic compression level** that balances speed and effectiveness when dynamically compressing assets, or;
-2. **Upload precompressed static assets** with a much higher compression level, and use the first option for dynamic responses.
+2. **upload precompressed static assets** with a much higher compression level, and use the first option for dynamic responses.

 ## So What?